StarChart-Labs/flare-plugins/docs/FLARE_PUBLISHING_MIGRATION.md

 ## org.starchartlabs.flare.published-info-base

-The DSL of the published info plug-in has been re-designed, and is now the metadata-base plug in.
+The DSL of the published info plug-in has been re-designed, and is now the `org.starchartlabs.flare.metadata-base` plug in.
 See the [new plug-ins](./PLUGINS.md) documentation for details on the new DSL form.
 All previous `publishedInfo` values are supported

 ### Example DSL Migration